ieg-dhr/DigiKAR/DataStructureMAINZ.md

 - Which persons where involved in research, teaching, political activities etc.?
 - What are spatial hotspots of activity?
 - Can we already say something about institutional or familial networks?
+- In how far do our findings contradict or confirm existing qualitative research?

 5) **Challenges and limitations**